amypellegrini/JazzPianoTV/_posts/14-08-2015-exercises-for-scales.md

 There are many different ways by which musical scales may be practiced.

-The first approach is to be able to play the scale in a relaxed manner, at a slow pace, in a uniform subdivision of notes.
+The first step is to be able to play the scale in a relaxed manner, at a slow pace, in a uniform subdivision of notes.

 Not too much obsession with perfection should be stressed here.